-TWENTY-NINE: The permittee shall comply with all conditions set forth in the letter from the U.S. Army Corps of Engineers, Sacramento District dated February 21, 2014, which is attached to this permit as Exhibit A and is incorporated by reference.
+THIRTY-TWO: The permittee shall comply with all conditions set forth in the letter from the Department of the Army (U.S. Army Corps of Engineers, Sacramento District) dated February 21, 2014, which is attached to this permit as Exhibit A and is incorporated by reference.